kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 WebAssembly is [driving the third wave of cloud computing](https://nigelpoulton.com/webassembly-the-future-of-cloud-computing/).
 As the de facto standard in the realm of container orchestration, Kubernetes continuously evolves to leverage the advantages brought about by WebAssembly.

 The major way to run Wasm modules on Kubernetes is adding Wasm support to the Kubernetes nodes.
-To achieve this, we can either manually install a container runtime build with the Wasm runtime library or use the Kwasm Operator to automate the process.
+To achieve this, you can either manually install a container runtime built with the Wasm runtime library or use the Kwasm Operator to automate the process.

 _[Kind](https://kind.sigs.k8s.io/)_ (Kubernetes in Docker) is a tool for running local Kubernetes clusters using local containers as "nodes", usually within Docker.
 To facilitate the experiments, use kind to create a Kubernetes cluster for use in the following sections.
 Run the following command to install kind: